80-Hr Trauma-Informed Yoga & Embodied Resilience Teacher Training + Mentoring – Registration is now open

 - 2 x 1-hour zoom 1-2-1 mentoring sessions for each participant

-- we will have private FB group for mutual support
+- we will have private WhatsApp group for mutual support and community

 - you will need to allocate time for home practices each week and your research

-- you will be offered an option to work with a buddy system for mutual accountability and Focusing practice
+- weekly buddy system for mutual accountability and Focusing practice

 - you will design your own 6-8 week programme to teach to your community